 How far could we get if we kept feeding the machine and gave it access to tools?

-Cut to Spring, 2026.
+Cut to spring 2026.

 We’re not only dealing with world models, BCI, OpenClaw, embodied AI and chat buddies that possess the collective knowledge of the planet.
-We’re literally discussing if the viable long-term way forward for humans is to deeply integrate with AI.
+We’re literally discussing if the viable long-term path forward for humans is to deeply integrate with AI.